-Other deciduous shrubs with thorns include raspberry bushes, hardy orange, Japanese barberry, Chickasaw plum, Chinese matrimony vine and the scarlet firethorn.
-The hardy orange has extensive, sharp thorns, making it fit as a barrier plant or hedge in USDA zones 5 through 9.
+Other deciduous shrubs with thorns include raspberry bushes (Rubus spp.), Japanese barberry (Berberis thunbergii, zones 4-8), Chickasaw plum (Prunus angustifolia, zones 5-8), and scarlet firethorn (Pyracantha coccinea, zones 5-9).
+The hardy orange (Citrus trifoliata) has extensive, sharp thorns, making it fit as a barrier plant or hedge in USDA zones 5 through 9.

 Other Thorny Plants

-Annuals such as the spider flower of South America and the prickly poppy from the western United States have thorns.
-Broadleaf evergreen species such as the pigeon berry and citrus lemon are other thorny plants landscapers value for their foliage, flowers and fruiting ability.
+The prickly poppy (Argemone mexicana, zones 7-10) from the western United States has showy flowers, and it also has sharp thorny prickles.
+Broadleaf evergreen species such as the pigeon berry (Duranta erecta, zones 9-11), is another thorny plant landscapers value for its foliage, flowers and fruiting ability.

-Some vines, including bougainvillea and the sarsaparilla plant, have thorns, as well.
+Some vines, including bougainvillea (Bougainvillea spp., zones 9-11) and wild sarsaparilla (Smilax glauca, zones 4-10), have thorns, as well.
 Bougainvillea has its thorns along the stems where the leaves grow out.
-These vines are suitable only for USDA zones 9 through 11 if kept outside, but they work as greenhouse or sun room plants in colder areas.